How Many Days to Spend in Tibet

 - Available Time: Assess the time you have available for your trip, including travel to and from Tibet.

-- Altitude Acclimatization: Consider the need for acclimatization to the high altitude of Tibet, as it might require additional days before you can fully engage in activities.
+- Altitude Acclimatization: Consider the need for acclimatization to the high altitude of Tibet, as it requires additional days before you can fully engage in activities.

 - Budget: Determine your budget and how it aligns with the duration of your trip.